Alexis4891/battery-level-controll-linux/README.md

 # Battery Level Control - Linux

 Having migrated on a Linux based Operating System i found out that there was no official application that could set my laptop's battery level.
-Therefore, i wrote this script to setup a battery level service.
+Therefore, i wrote this script to setup a battery level threshold service.
 __Disclamer__:
 Check that your laptop's battery controller can actually handle different battery levels.
 This script does not guarantee that a battery level can be set.